godotengine/godot-docs/advanced_topics/compiling_for_osx.rst

     user@host:~/godot$ scons platform=osx

-If all goes well, the resulting binary executable will be placed in the
+If all goes well, the resulting binary executable will be placed in the "bin" subdirectory.
-\\"bin\\" subdirectory.
 This executable file contains the whole engine and runs without any dependencies.
 Executing it will bring up the project manager.
 There is a .app template to put the binary into in tools/Godot.app.

 Cross-compiling